-The Company recognized income tax benefits of \$2.5 million and \$4.1 million for the three and nine months ended September 30, 2022, respectively, as compared to income tax expense of \$0.0 million for the three and nine months ended September 30, 2021.
-The provision for income taxes for the three and nine months ended September 30, 2022 and 2021 is based on the Company's estimated annualized effective tax rate for the fiscal years ending December 31, 2022 and December 31, 2021, respectively.
-For the three and nine months ended September 30, 2022, the Company's recognized effective tax rate differs from the U.S. federal statutory rate as the Company recorded net losses during the period with a corresponding full valuation allowance on the net deferred tax assets created from the losses, offset by tax benefits from the acquisition of RE2 net deferred tax liabilities, which resulted in the removal of a portion of the Company's previously recorded valuation allowance.
+The Company had no income tax expense for the three months ended March 31, 2022 and 2021, respectively.
+Income tax expense for the three months ended March 31, 2022 and 2021 is based on the Company's estimated annualized effective tax rate for the fiscal years ending December 31, 2022 and December 31, 2021, respectively.
+For the three months ended March 31, 2022, the Company's recognized effective tax rate differs from the U.S. federal statutory rate as the Company recorded net losses during the period and a full valuation allowance has been recorded on the Company's net deferred tax assets.

-12. Commitments and Contingencies
+11. Commitments and Contingencies